 So there were two reasons I didn’t put this feeder at the top of my list.
-One, because I have had more experience with Small Pet Selects stuff in compared to Niteangle’s.
+One, because I have had more experience with Small Pet Selects stuff compared to Niteangle’s.
 Two, what other people are saying.
 Now, people aren’t saying anything bad about this product, but the reviews just are not as high.
 In saying that though, it is pretty hard to beat Small Pet Select’s 5/5 star reviews with these guys getting roughly about 4.5 stars.
-When you think about it, 4.5 stars is not bad, not bad at all, but its not enough to take out number one!
-None the less, this is still a damn good product!
+When you think about it, 4.5 stars is not bad, not bad at all, but it’s not enough to take out number one!
+Nonetheless, this is still a damn good product!

 Functionality & Quality

-As far as functionality goes, this guinea pig hay feeder certainly out paces my second recommendation.
+As far as functionality goes, this guinea pig hay feeder certainly outpaces my second recommendation.
 Why?
-Well, unlike the Niteangle’s hay feeder, this feeder does not have a seperate slot for other foods.
+Well, unlike the Niteangle’s hay feeder, this feeder does not have a separate slot for other foods.
 This means no chances of contamination from your guinea pig walking over the food and peeing or pooing over it.
-This may mean you want to take a look at getting a guinea pig bowl to keep other types of food seperate.
-Don’t get me wrong, I like the little added bonus that is included in Niteangle’s hay feeder, I just don’t think its super practical.
+This may mean you want to take a look at getting a guinea pig bowl to keep other types of food separate.
+Don’t get me wrong, I like the little added bonus that is included in Niteangle’s hay feeder, I just don’t think it’s super practical.

-This hay feeder by ZDJR is also incredibly easy to mount with a back mount that you can apply to any part of your cage.
-Quality wise, this feeder is top notch, but like I said, you will want to keep the feeder away from the elements (rain and wind).
+This hay feeder by Tfwadmx is also incredibly easy to mount with a back mount that you can apply to any part of your cage.
+Quality-wise, this feeder is top-notch, but as I said, you will want to keep the feeder away from the elements (rain and wind).

 Other People’s Reviews

-Some More Information On Guinea Pig Hay Feeders
+Some More Information On Hay Feeders For Guinea Pigs

 Hay can also be used as a form of bedding for your guinea pigs (check out my recommendations here).
-However, the only issue with this is that the hay can go dry very quickly and there is therefor an increased chance of your guinea pig getting and unwelcome piece of hay in its eye.
+However, the only issue with this is that the hay can go dry very quickly and there is, therefore, an increased chance of your guinea pig getting an unwelcome piece of hay in its eye.
 This can lead to a host of other problems and illnesses further down the line.
 Typically, I recommend other forms of material when it comes to bedding.